mcuntz/pyjams/docs/source/index.rst

        * - :mod:`~pyjams.functions`
-         - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other functions to be used with :mod:`scipy.optimize`.
+         - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other functions to be used with :mod:`scipy.optimize`
        * - :func:`~pyjams.morris_method.morris_sampling`
          - Sampling of optimised trajectories for Morris measures / Elementary Effects
        * - :func:`~pyjams.screening.screening`
-         - Parameter screening using Morris' method of Elementary Effects.
+         - Parameter screening using Morris' method of Elementary Effects

 .. _Miscellaneous: